2 missing; survivors count blessings after Colorado fire

 The two towns are about 20 miles (30 kilometers) northwest of Denver with a combined population of 34,000.

+The flames stopped about 100 yards (90 meters) from Susan Hill’s property in Louisville.
+She slept Saturday night in her home using a space heater and hot water bottles to stay warm since her natural gas service had not been turned back on.

+She choked up as she remembered seeing the sky change color and recalled nervously sprinting out of town with her college-age son and the dog, cat and a fire box with birth certificates and other documents.

-Utility crews expected to get most electricity restored to the homes still standing Sunday, but warned gas service might take longer to get back.
+Utility crews expected to restore electricity to the homes still standing Sunday, but warned gas service might take longer to get back.

 People lined up to get donated space heaters, bottled water and blankets at Red Cross shelters.
 Xcel Energy urged other residents to use fireplaces and wood stoves to stay warm and keep their pipes at home from freezing.